alwinb/html-parser/README.md

 ### TreeBuilder Schema

-In essence the TreeBuilder Schema is a top-down tree automaton with child- and sibling-transitions, with some additional annotations for handling misplaced and mismatched tokens.
+In essence the TreeBuilder Schema is a top-down tree automaton with child- and sibling-transitions, with additional annotations for handling misplaced and mismatched tokens.

 Notes